Can You Use Tampons Even If Your A Virgin? | Clear, Honest Facts

 Discomfort when inserting tampons often stems from involuntary tightening of pelvic floor muscles—a natural protective response when something unfamiliar approaches sensitive areas.

-The vaginal canal itself is highly elastic but may feel tight initially without prior penetration experience.
+The vaginal canal itself is highly elastic but may feel tight initially without prior experience using internal menstrual products.
 Relaxing muscles through breathing techniques helps ease this tension.

 Another factor is psychological—anticipation of pain may cause subconscious muscle clenching.
 Taking time to mentally prepare before insertion improves comfort dramatically.